PTCT: Patches with 3D-Temporal Convolutional Transformer Network for Precipitation Nowcasting: Patches with 3D-Temporal Convolutional Transformer Network (PTCT)

+In precipiation nowcasting, there exist strong correlation between adjacent radar echo frames, indicating that short-term dependencies plays a crucial role.
+Thus, it is necessary to strengthen short-term dependencies during learning.
+To be specific, we introduce the 3D-temporal convolution (3D-TC) into the self-attention layer of Transformer block, instead of plain linear transformation given in \cite{vaswani2017attention}.
+At each Transformer block, we divide it into two components: multi-head attention and feed forward.

+\textbf{Multi-head Attention.} At first, we employ a Pre-Layer Normalization such that $\widehat{\mathcal{E}}=\text{Pre-LN}(\mathcal{E})$ as given in \cite{xiong2020layer}.
+Then, the core equations of TC Self-Attention are given as follows:

-where $W_q$, $W_k$ and $W_v$ represent the trainable 3D-temporal convolutional kernels.
+where $Q,K,V\in\mathbb{R}^{J\times H\times W\times D}$ are the query, key and value, respectively. $W_Q$, $W_K$ and $W_V$ represent the trainable 3D-temporal convolutional kernels.
 With slight abuse of notation, we also denote $*$ as the 3D-temporal convolution operation.
-Compared with the plain linear transformation in the standard Transformer block, short-term dependencies can be captured better with the 3D-temporal convolution operation.
-Meanwhile, the intrinsic property that only considers previous frames makes 3D-temporal convolution free of future frames leaking and naturally suit for the following masked self-attention structure.
-The masked self-attention mechanism is based on scaled dot-product attention method as given in Eq.(\ref{eq:masked-self-attention}):
+As shown in Figure \ref{fig:overview}, 3D-temporal convolution takes adjacent frames as input to strengthen the short-term dependencies more explicitly.
+Meanwhile, the intrinsic property that considering only previous frames makes 3D-temporal convolution free of future frames leaking and naturally suit for the following masked self-attention:

-where $\text{Mask}(\cdot)$ is introduced to prevent leftward information flow to preserve the auto-regressive property, i.e., consumes the previously generated frame as additional input when generating the next one.
-Actually, the masked self-attention is one-head variant of multi-head attention in the standard Transformer network.
-We use only one head because it is better than multiple heads (e.g. 2, 4, and 8 heads) in our observations.
-In this way, long-term dependencies can be extracted for spatiotemporal predictive learning.
-Thereafter, with $\widehat{A}$ produced by a linear transformation on $A$, a regular shortcut operation is employed to alleviate vanishing gradient issue, which is performed as $S=E\oplus \widehat{A}$.

-With layer normalization performed on $S$ as $\widehat{S}=LN(S)$, we pass $\widehat{S}$ to the temporal convolutional feed forward layer (\textbf{TC Feed Forward}), where the regular fully connected structure is replaced by 3D-temporal convolution for capturing short-term and short-range dependencies better as shown in Eq.(\ref{eq:tc-feed-forward}):

-where $\sigma(\cdot)$ denotes the LReLU activation function, $W_{F1}$ and $W_{F2}$ represent the 3D-temporal convolutional kernels.
-Then, a regular shortcut operation is also added as the input of next Transformer block.

-With multiple Transformer blocks stacked, short-term and long-term dependencies can be both captured, including short-range dependencies.
-We denote the output of the final Transformer block as $Z\in\mathbb{R}^{J\times H\times W\times D}$.
+where $\text{SeqMask}(\cdot)$ is the sequence mask to prevent future information from leaking.
+This way, long-term dependencies can be extracted for precipitaion nowcasting.
+Further, with multiple outputs of TC Self-Attention concatenated, a linear transformation is performed to change the representation space.
+This way, it is beneficial to extract abundant features from different representation space, known as multi-head attention.
+We denote the output of multi-head attention as $\mathcal{M}$.
+Thereafter, a regular short-cut is employed such that $\mathcal{N}=\mathcal{E}\oplus\mathcal{M}$.